openpnp/openpnp/User-Manual.md

 # Recommended Workflow

-The recommended workflow for assembling boards (AKA running a job) is as follows:
+Before OpenPnP can be used to assemble parts onto PCBs, there are several items that must be setup.
+The recommended workflow for doing so is as follows:
-1. For any new boards, create new definitions for them on the Boards tab.
+1. For any new board designs, create new definitions for them on the [Boards](#boards) tab.
-2. If the board PCBs have been fabricated as a panel, create a new definition for the panel on the Panels tab.
+2. If the board PCBs have been fabricated as a panel, create a new definition for the panel on the [Panels](#panels) tab.
 3. Setup the job definition on the Job tab.
+4. Setup parts and packages on the [Parts](#parts) and [Packages](#packages) tabs.
+5. Setup feeders on the [Feeders](#feeders) tab.
-4. Run the job.
+6. Run the job.

 # Job Setup